-Mean ground OE was precise (low %CV) and above 0.8 for all tributaries (Table 3.1; Appendix C).
-Mean aerial OE was lower and more variable, and was below 0.6 for all tributaries.
+Mean ground OE was high (> 0.9) with low variability (< 2.6%) for all tributaries (Table 3.1; Appendix B).
+Mean aerial OE was low (< 0.5) and highly variable (> 25%) for all tributaries.
 Variability in aerial OE can increase uncertainty in redd abundance since OE standard error is incorporated into the GAUC model.
-The Chowade River and Fiddes Creek had the highest variability in OE.
-In the Chowade River, variable OE was likely due to high densities of redds within the ground reach (making it difficult to distinguish clusters from the air), while in Fiddes Creek, challenging survey conditions (glare and higher survey height) likely increased OE variability relative to other tributaries.
-In 2020, redd sample size was sufficient in the Cypress Creek ground survey to estimate ground and aerial OE (in previous years OE from the Chowade River was used within GAUC calculations).
+Cypress and Fiddes Creeks had the highest variability in OE.
+The results from Cypress Creek could be attributed to the high frequency of redd clusters, which were likely more difficult to distinguish from the air.
+In Fiddes Creek, environmental conditions (larger substrate size, low water clarity, higher survey height) likely increased OE variability relative to other tributaries.
+In 2021, redd sample size was again sufficient in the Cypress Creek ground survey to estimate ground and aerial OE (before ground survey reach was expanded in 2020, OE from the Chowade River was used within GAUC calculations).